andymikulski/andymikulski.github.io/dev/_posts/projects/mondo-robot/2019-5-28-mondo-robot.md

 <img src="https://i.imgur.com/AiI11nl.jpg" height="400" />

 <video src="https://i.imgur.com/QJVl6rZ.mp4" height="400" loop controls></video>
-<label>An example of an animations I was able to put into the site.
+<label>An example of an animation I was able to put into the site.
 This sort of 'fun' interaction would become a staple of my front-end development.</label>